 The 2 Step Secret to a Great Disney World Trip

 One of the biggest reasons why people have a bad experience on their Disney World trip is because they mistakenly believe they can just show up and wing it.
 What they fail to realize is that Disney World is huge.
-It is actually bigger than Manhattan!
-And there is an endless list of things to do.
+It is about the size of San Francisco!
+And there are endless options of things to do.
 It is impossible to do everything in one trip.
-This tendency to wing it usually results in indecisiveness, long waits, and frustration.
+The tendency to wing it usually results in indecisiveness, long waits, and frustration.
 Instead, follow this 2 step plan to improve your Disney World trip.

 Step 1: Have a Plan